Coverage Policy Manual

 Regulatory Status

-Betibeglogene autotemcel (e.g., Zynteglo) was approved by the U.S. Food and Drug Administration (FDA) on August 17th, 2022, for the treatment of adult and pediatric patients with beta-thalassemia who require regular RBC transfusions.
+Betibeglogene autotemcel (e.g., Zynteglo) was approved by the U.S. Food and Drug Administration (FDA) on August 17th, 2022, for the treatment of adult and pediatric individuals with beta-thalassemia who require regular RBC transfusions.

 Coding